Asian shares slip in cautious trading, shrug off US rally

 Troubled real estate developer China Evergrande Group's risk of defaulting on its more than $300 billion in debt has alarmed investors already worried over the slowdown in China's growth.

-In Japan, markets are reassured that it can expect more of the same in economic policies under the new leadership of the ruling Liberal Democratic Party.
-Yoshimasa Maruyama and Koya Miyamae, economists at SMBC Nikko Securities, said the comments by Shunichi Suzuki, the new finance minister taking office this week, indicate he is sticking to "orthodox" policies.
+Shares skidded in Japan after Prime Minister Fumio Kishida took office on Monday.
+Kishida has indicated he might favor a capital gains tax to improve government finances.

-But fears remain about the world's third largest economy.
-Fitch agency has retained a "negative outlook" on the Japanese economy, citing "downside risks to the macroeconomic and fiscal outlook from the coronavirus shock."
+Prospects for the world's third largest economy remain uncertain.
+Fitch agency has retained a "negative outlook" for Japan, citing "downside risks to the macroeconomic and fiscal outlook from the coronavirus shock."

-Shares fell in New Zealand after its central bank raised interest rates for the first time in more than seven years on Wednesday, removing some of the support it put in place when the coronavirus pandemic began.
+Shares fell in New Zealand after its central bank raised interest rates for the first time in more than seven years, removing some of the support it put in place when the coronavirus pandemic began.

 The Reserve Bank raised the benchmark rate from a record low 0.25% to 0.5%.
 The move came despite a lockdown in Auckland due to a coronavirus outbreak.